-In 2014, Mt Gox meltdown wiped out 800,000 bitcoins.
+In 2014, the Mt Gox meltdown wiped out 800,000 Bitcoins.
 Before the collapse, Mt Gox treaded water only as long as its gullible customers continued to deposit funds at a rate faster than withdrawals.

 However, as with any Ponzi scheme, as soon as withdrawals exceeded deposits, Mt.
 Gox had to suspend redemptions and declare bankruptcy.